• Skip to primary navigation

 What type of tuna works best?

-Chunk light or solid white both work.
+Chunk light or solid white both work, with solid white (albacore) offering firmer flakes and a milder flavor.
 Just drain it well before mixing in.

 Is this dish good for meal prep?